Aryalexa/42-b2bRoot/4-Vm_setup.md

 password  requisite     pam_pwquality.so  retry=3 minlen=10 ucredit=-1 lcredit=-1 dcredit=-1 maxrepeat=3 reject_username difok=7 enforce_for_root
 ```
 so the passwords..
+  	- three retries before error (`retry=3`)
 	- consists of minimum 10 characters (`minlen=10`)
 	- must contain a capital letter and a number (`ucredit=-1 lcredit=-1 dcredit=-1` for uppercase, lowercase and digits, `-` for minimum and `+` for maximum)
 	- cannot have the same character consecutively repeated more than 3 times (`maxrepeat=3`)
 	- cannot contain the user name (`reject_username`)
 	- must contain at least 7 new characters not included in the old password (`difok=7`).
-This rule does not apply for the root password)
+This rule does not apply for the root password.
  	- The policy applies to root (`enforce_for_root`)
-  	- three retries before error (`retry=3`)

-Use `sudo passwd <username>` to change your password and make it comply with the new policy.
+Use `sudo passwd <username>` to change your password and make it comply with the new policy (for root and your user).